FunkyOz/mulagent/CONTRIBUTING.md

 ## Process

 1. Fork the project
-1. Create a new branch
+2. Create a new branch
-1. Code, test, commit and push
+3. Code, test, commit and push
-1. Open a pull request detailing your changes.
-Make sure to follow the [template](.github/PULL_REQUEST_TEMPLATE.md)

 ## Guidelines